Why Marketer’s Primary Focus Should Be Customer Experience (CX)

 - Content Designer

 - Machine Learning Analyst

 Since UX careers have been around for a while, salary ranges are generally $65K–$195K It will be interesting to see where the compensation for newer emerging titles land, but I can only imagine that salaries will be north of where UX titles are.
 If CX roles oversee all teams that touch a customer in their journey, compensation should accurately reflect the level of responsibility and percentage of revenue attributed to the role.

 Impact of Privacy Laws on CX

 All of the touches with your brand that don’t involve human-to-human contact use data to power personalized and relevant customer experiences.
-Identifying the audience involves being able to tie web asset activity to identity.
+Identity resolution can connect a website visitor to a user’s identity.
 If a customer/prospect does not wish to be tracked, or has exercised their right to opt out, the best thing organizations can do is to provide amazing experiences where they can in every stage of the customer journey.